teambit/docs/docs/welcome.md

 slug: /
 ---

 [Bit](/essentials/what-is-bit) is an [open-source toolchain](https://github.com/teambit/bit) for composing modern applications from independent components.
-In Bit we build components not apps.
-In the workspace we only have components and the app is just another component.
-A component can be a composition of many other components that eventually compose an entire app.
+In the Bit world, we build components not apps.
+The only thing our workspace contains are components, and the app is just another component.
+Each component can be a composition of many other components that eventually compose the entire app, that is essentially one big component.
 In Bit we never have a project, we never have an application, as having an application is against the nature of Component Driven Architecture.

-Instead of building an application that consists of lots of components we build lots of components that compose to build many different applications.
+Instead of building an application that consists of lots of components, we build lots of components that are composed to build many different applications.
 This is another way of thinking.
 The application is just a deployment therefore it has no meaning.
 It's just a composition of everything that is deployed to somewhere.
 Building with Bit helps you build more modular, maintainable, testable, and reusable code.

 [Bit Cloud](https://bit.dev/) is a cloud hosting service for components.
 It provides developers and teams with an end-to-end solution for hosting, organizing, discovering, consuming, updating, and collaborating on components.
 It is possible to use Bit with or without Bit Cloud.